 Yet another 24 hours later and after still more snowfall, the skies have cleared and the high country morning sun is lighting up the world.
 For me, mornings like this are among the most beautiful experiences of life.

 It has been an exceptional spring in several ways, for example, in 28 years of living here, I've never seen as much Ponderosa pollen as floated on the breeze this year.
 At times it looked like the entire valley below us was shrouded in a golden mist.
 Today, the first day of summer, we took a walk along the South St. Vrain Creek and saw drifts of Cottonwood fluff unlike any we've seen before.
 In places it looked like the ground was covered in the aftermath of a gigantic pillow fight!
 Looking up, we could see the trees bursting with massive amounts of more fluff ready for the next breezes to carry the millions of seeds away.
 Stunning.

-Visited a friend who lives on the east side of town this morning and took this photo on the drive up to his place.
+Visited a friend who lives on the east side of town earlier this summer and took this photo on the drive up to his place.
 This is looking west at downtown (and, frankly, at most of the town), with Mount Meeker and Longs Peak towering beyond.
 I feel so fortunate to live here.